NeuPhysics/neutrino/docs/pictures/basics.rst

 ..
 [1] Read Carl's lecture notes of *Classical Mechanics* for this derivation.
 ..
 [2] Refer to `Top <http://ocw.mit.edu/courses/aeronautics-and-astronautics/16-07-dynamics-fall-2009/lecture-notes/MIT16_07F09_Lec30.pdf>`_ .
 ..
-[3] `Collective neutrino flavor transformation in supernovae <http://journals.aps.org/prd/abstract/10.1103/PhysRevD.74.123004>`_
-..
-[4] Read quantum statistics book if more is needed.
+[3] Read quantum statistics book if more is needed.